istio/istio.io/content/blog/2019/root-transition/index.md

 ---

-The Istio self-signed certificates have a default lifetime of 1 year.
+Istio self-signed certificates have a default lifetime of 1 year.
-If you are using the Istio self-signed certificates, please schedule a root transition before it expires.
+If you are using Istio self-signed certificates, you need to schedule a root transition before it expires.
 An expiration of root certificate may lead to an unexpected cluster-wide outage.
 After the transition, the root certificate will be renewed to have a 10 year lifetime.